Planning what to wear for engagement photos doesn’t need to be complicated.

 Should You Bring Pets?

 If you enjoy having pictures with your pet, and your pet does well meeting new people, please bring them.
 Find a friend to come along and be your pet sitter for some of the pictures without your pets too.
 I believe our animals are part of our families.
-Dogs, cats, birds, etc. If you love to go out and walk your dog or ride horses together, we can do that too, because your engagement shoot is about finding moments to photograph that create a portrait of your life together as a couple.
+If you love to go out and walk your dog or ride horses together, we should do that for your pictures, because your engagement shoot is about finding moments to photograph that create a portrait of your life together as a couple.

 When in doubt ask your photographer.

-I want couples to be free to express their own style during engagement portraits.
+I want you to be free to express your own style during engagement photos.
 You can text me pictures, I can help you raid your closet.
-If you can tell me your style (casual, sporty, elegant, off beat, eclectic, etc) I can suggest outfits choices that will look great and fit your personalities.
-I’ll give you my opinion on your choices and show you more examples from what past couples have done with their wardrobe.
+If you can tell me the mood you want your portraits to have I can suggest outfits choices that will elevate the mood.
+I’m happy to help and give you my opinion on your choices.

-Hopefully this gives you some ideas for what to wear for engagement photos.
-If you have questions leave me a comment or send me a message, I’m always happy to help.
+Hopefully, this gives you some ideas for what to wear for engagement photos.
+If you have questions leave me a comment below or send me a message.

-Are you curious about how I edit wedding & engagement photography in Lightroom?
+Hey wedding and engagement photographers!
+Are you curious about how I edit my photography in Lightroom?
 ShootDotEdit has an amazing article that will give you some tips to improve your workflow.
 Get all the details in their blog: http://shootdotedit.com/2018/04/how-to-edit-wedding-photos/